 Record crowds at Isle of Palms and Sullivan’s Island created the worst Memorial Day weekend gridlock in recent memory.

-But help could be on the way as the Charleston County Council Finance Committee will consider a proposal Thursday that would speed up $3 million in funding for Isle of Palms connector improvements.
+But help could be on the way as Charleston County Council on Thursday considers a proposal to speed up $3 million in funding for Isle of Palms Connector improvements.

-Factors that led to the big crowds include balmy beach weather after a chilly spring, the long holiday weekend and the launch of the Spoleto Festival, said IOP City Administrator Linda Tucker.
+Factors that led to the big crowds include balmy beach weather after a chilly spring, the long holiday weekend and the launch of Spoleto Festival U.S.A., said IOP City Administrator Linda Tucker.

 “A lot of things came together that made for the perfect storm,” Tucker said.

-Some drivers reported waits of up to three hours Sunday while trying to leave Sullivan’s.
+Some drivers reported waits of up to three hours on Sunday while trying to leave Sullivan’s.

 “I’ve never in my life seen traffic like that.
 Nothing was moving.
 I mean nothing.
 It was unbelievable,” said Mat Surles of Mount Pleasant.